hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 The result should show 200 status with an empty list.
 This means that the wallet has been created and it does not contain any DIDs.
-Any interactions that the tenant performs should be scoped to only this wallet.
+The tenant should only perform interactions within the scope of this wallet.